France–Germany relations: First World War

 A French propaganda poster from 1917 portrays Prussia as an octopus stretching out its tentacles vying for control.
 It is captioned with an 18th-century quote: "Even in 1788, Mirabeau was saying that War is the National Industry of Prussia."

 The French public had very little interest in foreign affairs and elite French opinion was strongly opposed to war with its more powerful neighbor.
 French foreign policy was based on a fear that Germany was larger and steadily growing more powerful.
 In 1914 the chief pressure group was the Parti colonial, a coalition of 50 organizations with a combined total of only 5,000 members.
 When war broke out in 1914, recovery of the two lost provinces became France's primary war aim.

 After Bismarck's removal in 1890, French efforts to isolate Germany became successful; with the formation of the Triple Entente, Germany began to feel encircled.
 Foreign minister Delcassé, especially, went to great pains to woo Russia and Great Britain.
 Key markers were the Franco-Russian Alliance of 1894, the 1904 Entente Cordiale with Great Britain, and finally the Anglo-Russian Entente in 1907 which became the Triple Entente.
 This formal alliance with Russia, and informal alignment with Britain, against Germany and Austria-Hungary eventually led Russia and Britain to enter World War I as France's Allies.

+In 1917, militarily, Germany might have achieved a local breakthrough if it had concentrated forces against a mutinous French sector.
+This was a direct consequence of the catastrophic failure of the Nivelle Offensive, and it created a moment of acute vulnerability on the Western Front, with 60 of 113 divisions temporarily revolting.
+Yet Germany did not launch an attack despite its limited intelligence network.

+In the same year, the Briand-Lancken affair unfolded as a discreet diplomatic endeavor during the Great War, involving Aristide Briand, the former French Prime Minister, in indirect attempts to initiate peace effort with Germany.
+Although no longer serving as President of the Council (Prime Minister) after his 1917 resignation, Aristide Briand maintained influence within French political circles and was receptive to confidential peace initiatives.
+The affair derives its name from Baron de Lancken, a German official stationed in occupied Belgium.
+Lancken surmised that discreet communications might indicate French receptiveness to peace discussions under specific conditions.
+This initiative ultimately proved unsuccessful, primarily due to German inflexibility, skepticism from the Allied powers, and internal political constraints within France.
+French authorities, including President Raymond Poincaré, exercised caution regarding any peace overtures that could be perceived as weakness, leading to Briand's involvement being largely circumstantial rather than authoritative.
+This episode contributed to the broader understanding of failed peace efforts in 1917, strengthening Allied determination against German proposals and influencing post-war interpretations of war responsibility.